 - 12 ounce can

-Another “all-in-one” solution for recharging your air conditioning system is the Artic Freeze Ultra Synthetic automotive refrigerant.
-It is a tool free AC recharge kit that simply replaces lost R134a refrigerant and oil in a matter of minutes.
+Another “all-in-one” solution for recharging your AC system is the Artic Freeze Ultra Synthetic refrigerant.
+It’s a tool free AC recharge kit that simply replaces lost R134a refrigerant and oil in a matter of minutes.

 - Includes a system-safe leak sealer